mkinach/cheatsheets/vim-cheatsheet.md

 * `:10,50s/pattern//gn` to count number of matches between lines 10 and 50
 * `:%s/old/new/gc` to search-and-replace, but confirm before making each change
 * `:'<,'>s/\%Vold/new/g` to search-and-replace inside visual block (note the `\%V`)
-* `:%s//new/g` to automatically replace the last searched-for string
+* `:%s//new/g` to automatically replace the last-searched-for string

 ### Spellcheck